 Sometimes it's necessary to adjust the waistband on a skirt or pair of pants, and you can save yourself a lot of money by doing your own clothing alterations.
-In many cases, waistband alteration is fairly simple and does not require a great deal of sewing experience.
+In many cases, waistband alteration is fairly simple for beginners or advanced seamstresses, since it does not require a great deal of sewing experience.

 Waistband Alteration Instructions: Two Methods

 Before you head to the tailor, consider altering or repairing your own clothing.
 First, determine what type of alterations you need to make.
 Is the garment too snug in the waist?
 If so, you will need to let the waistband out.
 Is it too loose?
 You will need to take in the waistband.
 Either way, limit your adjustments to one or two inches to preserve the rest of the fit.

 You can alter a waistband by hand or by machine.
 Besides a hand sewing needle or sewing machine, you'll need the following tools to make any kind of waistband alteration: